megnergit/Bertelsmann_CloudArchitect_U1/README.md

 1. Create one.
    + HTTP poll every 15 sec, 'HTTP 200' withing 31 sec. backend URI
    + TCP: if connection is successful
+Basic: VMs in backpool must be in a scaleset or in a availability set
+Standard: single VMs can be added to backpool
 ----
 #### Private Endpoint -> Private Link
 PaaS